Jungle Courage

 By W. Blake Gibbs

-Jungle Courage is the story of Harold and Ella Landrus and their children, Paul, Ruth, and Esther.
-From Harold’s “love at first sight” encounter with Ella; to their days as pastors in the dusty mining town of Aguilar, Colorado (where a drunken miner tried to shoot Harold); to their nearly 35 years as missionaries in the wild, remote jungles of Liberia, West Africa; their story is a powerful demonstration the family’s unwavering faith and courage.
-It is also a story of God’s faithfulness, provision, and protection.
+From Harold’s “love at first sight” encounter with Ella; to their days as pastors in the dusty mining town of Aguilar, Colorado (where a drunken miner tried to shoot Harold); to their nearly 35 years as missionaries in the wild, remote jungles of Liberia, West Africa; their story is a powerful demonstration of God’s faithfulness, provision, and protection.

-From deadly snakes, to marauding leopards, rampaging elephants, and terrifying airplane crashes, the Landrus family faced every challenge with faith, courage, and purpose.
+It is also the story of this remarkable family’s unwavering faith and courage.
+From deadly snakes, to marauding leopards, rampaging elephants, and terrifying plane crashes, the Landrus family faced every challenge with courage, faith, and purpose.

 The difference is their story is true.

-What are readers are saying about Jungle Courage
+What are readers are saying

 Editorial Review